divnix/std/docs/explain/architecture-decision-records/0002-restrict-the-calling-interface.md

 In order to do so, the entry level nix files of this framework have exactly one possible interface: `{inputs, cell}`.

 `inputs` represent the global inputs, whereas `cell` keeps reference to the local context.
-_A Cell is the first ordering priciple for "consitent collection of functionality"._
+_A Cell is the first ordering priciple for "consistent collection of functionality"._

 ## Consequences